LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 lower layers never see the wrapping objects, directly from itself or indirectly from its upper layers.

+When a layer requires host memory, it may ignore the provided allocators.
+It should use memory allocators if the layer is intended to run in a production environment, such as an implicit layer that is always enabled.
+That will allow applications to include the layer's memory usage.

 `vkEnumerateDeviceExtensionProperties` must handle the case where `pLayerName` is `NULL`, usually by chaining to other layers.